 To decode PDSCH according to a decoded PDCCH, a UE may be configured with any of higher layer parameters:

-- LTE-carrier configuring common RS, in 15 kHz subcarrier spacing applicable only to 15 kHz subcarrier spacing PDSCH, of one LTE carrier in a serving cell.
-The configuration contains rate-match-resources-v-shift consisting of LTE-CRS-vshift(s), rate-match-resources-numb-LTE-CRS-antenna-port consisting of LTE-CRS antenna ports 1, 2 or 4 ports, rate-match-centre-subcarrier-location representing the LTE carrier centre subcarrier location determined by offset from (reference) point A, rate-match-LTE-CRS-BW representing the LTE carrier bandwidth, and may also configure rate-match-LTE-CRS-MBSFN-subframeconfig representing MBSFN subframe configuration.
+- lte-CRS-ToMatchAround in ServingCellConfigCommon configuring common RS, in 15 kHz subcarrier spacing applicable only to 15 kHz subcarrier spacing PDSCH, of one LTE carrier in a serving cell.
+The configuration contains v-Shift consisting of LTE-CRS-vshift(s), nrofCRS-Ports consisting of LTE-CRS antenna ports 1, 2 or 4 ports, carrierFreqDL representing the LTE carrier centre subcarrier location determined by offset from (reference) point A, carrierBandwidthDL representing the LTE carrier bandwidth, and may also configure mbsfn-SubframeConfigList representing MBSFN subframe configuration.